University of Portsmouth: Research

 Over 60% of research submitted by the university to REF2014 was rated as world-leading and internationally excellent.
 In two subject areas respectively – Allied Health Professions, Dentistry, Nursing and Pharmacy, and Physics – 90% and 89% of all research submitted was rated as world leading and internationally excellent.

 The university received the highest overall rating of Gold in the most recent Teaching Excellence Framework in 2021, one of only 27 Gold rated universities in England and one of five Gold rated universities in the South East.

 Rankings

 Portsmouth was rated in the top 401–500 universities in the world by the Times Higher Education World University Rankings for 2025, #635 by QS World University Rankings for 2026, #901-1,000 by Academic Ranking of World Universities for 2024, #558 by U.S. News & World Report for 2025-2026, and #847 by CWUR rankings for 2025.

 Internationally, the university was ranked 98th in Times Higher Educations '100 under 50' rankings of international modern universities 2017, but did not make the list in any subsequent year.

 The University of Portsmouth was one of four universities in 2017 in the south east to achieve the highest Gold rating in the Teaching Excellence Framework (TEF).

+UCAS Clearing

+The University of Portsmouth participates in the UCAS Clearing process, supporting students to find the right course.
+The university offers a UCAS Points calculator that prospective students can use to see what grades are needed to get into a course at Portsmouth.